PPC Management South Africa: What Good Management Looks Like

 Quick Answer

 Good PPC management in South Africa looks disciplined, commercial, and measurable.
-It should control search intent, bidding, budget allocation, creative testing, landing-page fit, and reporting in a way that improves lead quality or revenue rather than only platform metrics.
-If the manager cannot explain what they are changing, why they are changing it, and what commercial signal they are watching next, the account is probably being managed too lightly.
+It should control search intent, bidding, budget allocation, creative testing, landing-page fit, and reporting in a way that improves lead quality or revenue, not just platform metrics.
+If the manager cannot explain the next commercial signal they are watching, the account may be managed too lightly.

 Key Takeaways